1272371/Atom/README.md

 6.NB!
 Since we're temporarily running everything locally you should store the Atom folder in your htdocs so that the apache server can locate it when you call it via localhost/Atom/...(this will vary due to the fact that some users will store Atom project in a different folder or in a sub folder)
 --->
-## Technologies/Softwares that we'll be using
+## Technologies/Softwares that are using
+1.Apache server